praveenraj2001/M2-EmbSys/Project/README.md

 # __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.A.D.S)_
 ---
 # Description
- * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.A.D.S)_ which will be usefull for automatic light controlling in home and when we are not in home we can activate Buglar alarm which will give a sound noise alerting people around the home by buzzing noise when someone brakes the Door
+ * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.A.D.S)_ which will be usefull for automatic lighting and cooling control system in home and when we are not in home we can activate Buglar alarm which will give a buzz noise alerting people around the home by buzzing noise when someone breaks the Door

 # Block Diagram